-WIMB is proud to partner with some of the best private running and fitness coaches in New England, David Bedoya, Brennan Bonner and Sarah Apold.
+WIMB is proud to partner with some of the best private running coaches in New England, David Bedoya and Brennan Bonner.
 If interested, please contact them directly through the emails provided.

 David Bedoya- Running Coach

 I have been helping fellow athletes achieve their goals and vastly improve their racing performance for several years.
 My tailored approach to each athlete’s goals and life situation draws from my vast endurance training background as a competitive cyclist, mountaineer, and elite level marathoner.
 As a father of two young children with a full time job as a civil engineer (and at times a part-time job as an adjunct faculty), I understand the challenges of balancing a busy life with training hard to improve your personal records.
 I’d be delighted to help you achieve your goals with the same passion I’ve had for achieving my own, while maintaining that balance we all need on a regular basis.

 I am a life-long athlete who’s been passionate about endurance sports since my teens.
 My sports career began as a competitive road cyclist in my native Spain at fifteen years old.
 During that period, I competed in many racing events all over Spain and Europe.
 In 1999, I won my home state championship and placed top 10 in many multi-stage events.
 I transitioned to road running and racing in my late twenties when I moved to Boston.
 I immediately engaged with the vibrant running community in the Boston area and began training for many of the area’s road races.
 Soon, however, the Boston Marathon, the ultimate marathon event, began to call and I ran my first Boston in 2007.
 My transition from competitive cycling to competitive running was successful because of a methodical approach to training, which allowed me to tap into my base aerobic fitness while rapidly adapting muscles to a new type of effort.
 This training approach quickly resulted in successful results.
 My best marathon results are highlighted below: